 During 2014, Liberty's board approved the issuance of shares of its Series C common stock to holders of its Series A and Series B common stock, effected by means of a dividend.
-On July 23, 2014, holders of Series A and Series B common stock as of 5:00 p.m., New York City, time on July 7, 2014, the record date for the dividend, received a dividend of two shares of Series C common stock for each share of Series B common stock held by them as of the record date.
+On July 23, 2014, holders of Series A and Series B common stock as of 5:00 p.m., New York City, time on July 7, 2014, the record date for the dividend, received a dividend of two shares of Series C common stock for each share of Series A or Series B common stock held by them as of the record date.
 The impact of the Series C common issuance has been reflected retroactively in these consolidated financial statements due to the treatment of the dividend as a stock split for accounting purposes.
-Additionally, in connection with the Series C common stock issuance and the Broadband Spin-Off (defined below), outstanding Series A common stock warrants have been adjusted, as well as the number of shares covered by outstanding cash convertible note hedges and purchased call options (the "Bond Hedge Transaction").
-See note 9 for further discussion regarding the warrants and Bond Hedge Transaction.
-There were 21,085,900 warrants with a strike price of \$64.46 outstanding at December 31, 2015.
-The number of shares covered by the Bond Hedge Transactions was adjusted to 21,085,900 shares of Liberty Series A common stock and the strike price was adjusted to \$47.43 per share, which corresponds to the adjusted conversion price of our 1.375% Cash Convertible Senior Notes due 2023.
+Additionally, in connection with the Series C common stock issuance and the Broadband Spin-Off (defined below), outstanding Series A common stock warrants have been adjusted.
+See note 10 for further discussion regarding the warrants.
+There were 21,085,900 warrants with a strike price of \$64.46 outstanding at December 31, 2014.

 On November 4, 2014, Liberty completed the spin-off to its stockholders common stock of a newly formed company called Liberty Broadband Corporation ("Liberty Broadband") (the "Broadband Spin-Off").
 Shares of Liberty Broadband were distributed to the shareholders of Liberty as of a record date of 5:00 p.m., New York City time, on October 29, 2014.
 Liberty Broadband is comprised of, among other things, (i) Liberty's former interest in Charter Communications, Inc. ("Charter"), (ii) Liberty's former subsidiary TruePosition, Inc. ("TruePosition"), (iii) Liberty's former minority equity investment in Time Warner Cable, Inc. ("Time Warner Cable"), (iv) certain deferred tax liabilities, as well as liabilities related to Time Warner Cable call options and (v) initial indebtedness, pursuant to margin loans entered into prior to the completion of the Broadband Spin-Off.
 Prior to the transaction, Liberty Broadband borrowed funds under margin loans and made a final distribution to Liberty of approximately \$300 million in cash.
-The Broadband Spin-Off was intended to be tax-free to stockholders of Liberty.
+The Broadband Spin-Off is intended to be tax-free to stockholders of Liberty.
 In the Broadband Spin-Off, record holders of Series A, Series B and Series C common stock received one share of the corresponding series of Liberty Broadband common stock for every four shares of common stock held by them as of the record date for the Broadband Spin-Off, with cash paid in lieu of fractional shares.
+The Company's former investments in and results of Charter and Time Warner Cable are no longer included in the results of TuePosition to Liberty, the Company concluded that discontinued operations presentation of TruePosition is not necessary.